-A rising Phoenix shows us what is possible
+A Rising Phoenix Shows Us What is Possible

 I don’t have a crystal ball, but if I did, I expect it would show me how the Sherman Phoenix pioneered a model for economic inclusion and building community wealth that will be replicated in neighborhoods throughout Milwaukee.

-The new development is magnificent not only for what it is, but how it came to be.
-Purposeful investment supported a visionary idea capable of meeting a neighborhood’s need while also fulfilling a community’s aspirations.
-For the Sherman Phoenix to realize its potential as a community hub providing economic benefit to tenant businesses and the surrounding area, philanthropy was essential: Close to a quarter of the funds for the multi-million-dollar project flowed through the Greater Milwaukee Foundation and our donors.
+The new development is magnificent not only for what it is, but how it came to be—a purposeful investment supported a visionary idea capable of meeting a neighborhood’s need, while also fulfilling a community’s aspirations.
+For the Sherman Phoenix to realize its potential as a community hub providing economic benefit to tenant businesses and the surrounding area, philanthropy was essential: close to a quarter of the funds for the multi-million-dollar project flowed through the Greater Milwaukee Foundation and our donors.

 We should both memorize this roadmap and create ways to make it easier for others to follow.

-Sherman Phoenix opened in November, providing modern and vibrant commercial space for nearly 30 small businesses owned predominantly by people of color.
+Sherman Phoenix opened in November of last year, providing modern and vibrant commercial space for nearly 30 small businesses owned predominantly by people of color.
 The effort transformed the former BMO Harris Bank building, which was damaged by fire in the wake of a fatal police shooting in the Sherman Park neighborhood.

 For years, Sherman Park was part of the Foundation’s Healthy Neighborhoods Initiative, which provided significant funding supporting residents’ leadership and improving the livability of their community.
 Amid the unrest in 2016, the Foundation created the Reasons for Hope MKE Fund, which has provided 71 grants totaling more than $291,000 to support community-led solutions toward peace and relationship building.
 Many of our donors contributed to growing this fund for greater impact.